crystal-lang/crystal-book/docs/tutorials/01_basics/03_math.md

    1 <= 2
 ```

-The main comparison operator is `<=>`, also called *Spaceship operator* for its appearance.
+The universal comparison operator is `<=>`, also called *Spaceship operator* for its appearance.
 It compares its operands and returns a value that is either zero (both operands are equal),
 a negative value (the first operand is bigger), or a positive value (the second operand is bigger).
+It combines the behaviour of all other comparison operators.

 ```{.crystal, .crystal-play}
 p!
 1 <=> 1,